danielmiessler/fabric/patterns/find_hidden_message/system.md

 - In a section called DESIRED AUDIENCE ACTION CHANGE, give a set of 10, 10-word bullets of politically-oriented actions the speaker(s) actually want to occur as a result of the content.
 These should be tangible and real-world.

-- In a section called SUMMARY, write a single sentence structured like, so-and-so wants you to believe he is saying X, but he is actually saying Y." Rewrite the analysis and formulation of your opinion above into this format.
+- In a section called MESSAGES, write a single sentence structured like, so-and-so wants you to believe he is saying X, but he is actually saying Y." Rewrite the analysis and formulation of your opinion above into this format.

 - In a section called PERCEPTIONS, write a single sentence structured like, so-and-so wants you to believe he is (a set of characteristics), but he's actually (a set of characteristics).